Michelle Bernard (actress)

 Michelle Bernard is an American actor and writer.
 Bernard has been working in Hollywood since January 1999, from her first feature film role in Any Given Sunday.
-After studying English writing and computer science at Florida State University, Bernard moved back home to Miami to continue pursuing her passions for acting and modeling.

 She had two recurring roles playing a police officer on Prime-time hit TV shows, 9-1-1.
 She also worked on seasons 1 and 2 of The Rookie.
 She has also had roles in the TV shows such as Dads, Rake, and Ironside.
 Bernard won an acting award in 2014 for her role-playing drug addict "Tori" in an American Film Institute film titled Young Americans which won numerous awards and accolades at the Milledgeville, GA Film Festival.
-Bernard also won a "2020 People's Telly Award" for her recurring role as 'Randi Roach' in the YouTube web-series by Brat TV productions titled Dirt, which also had Bernard's character cross over in 3 other web-series: Crown Lake, Total Eclipse, and On the Ropes.
-Bernard has photo-doubled for Julia Roberts for over 20 years and has worked with her on the commercial and ad campaigns for Lancôme.
-She has worked with famed photographers Annie Leibovitz, Robert Ashcroft and Robert Zuckerman, with appearances doing look-a-like work for Julia Roberts on The View.

 Bernard has been an member of the Television Academy of Arts and Sciences for over 10 years.

 In addition to acting, Bernard is a writer, and has journals dating back to December 1998, and is currently putting together her first novel, based on her blog, "There's Always F**kin' Somethin'" and 45 hand-written journals.